 Although you can see lions in many of East Africa’s national parks lazing away in the heat of the day, there is no better way to witness them than on safari in Ishasha Sector.

 In Ishasha Sector, south of Queen Elizabeth National Park, lions take the sighting experience up a notch by sleeping on the branches of enormous sycamore fig trees.

 Uganda’s lion prides in Ishasha rest in the branches to escape the heat, gain clear views of potential meals, or avoid insect bites.
 No one can honestly tell why they do, but we enjoy watching the tree-climbing lions’ unique antics.

 To watch the tree-climbing lions and appreciate their unique behaviour, stay at Ishasha Wilderness Camp, where you can combine an authentic safari glamping experience with superb game viewing without the crowds.
 Additionally, Uganda is great for watching the lions and gorilla trekking in Bwindi Impenetrable National Park, protecting the biggest population of mountain gorillas.

 Honestly, all major savannah parks in East Africa offer great laidback lion tracking experiences.
 Although some parks buzz with safari trucks like Masai Mara, others like Laikipia and Ngorongoro offer a more laid-back lion-watching experience.

 However, for a more private place to watch lions on safari with expert lion trackers, spare some agreeable time for an exciting lion-tracking safari experience and head to Uganda’s Queen Elizabeth National Park.

 Talk to our consultants to help you plan a safari trip to see lions.
-You may add jaw-dropping adventures like gorilla trekking in Uganda’s mountain jungles, staying in some of the most exotic places on safari.
+You may add jaw-dropping adventures like gorilla trekking in Uganda’s mountain jungles, and staying in some of the most fascinating places on safari.